- Early Morning Drop-Off begins at 7:30am

 Need to Pick Up Your Child Early?

-Stop by the School Safety desk to sign-in, then head to the Administrative Office so that your child’s teacher can be notified to send your child to meet you in the office.
+Stop by the School Safety desk at the Dean St. main entrance to sign-in.
+School safety will inform the main office, so your child’s teacher can be notified to send your child to meet you.

 Is Your Child Absent or Late Today?